balmerdx/lsignal/README.md

+# balmerdx - multiple bugfix original library
+	see new test for fixed errors

 # lsignal: C++ signal/slot system.

 lsignal (or lightweight signal) is a very little and fast C++ thread-safe implementation of signal and